Steel and the circular economy

 - Ideally steel members should have a permanent marking or tagging to assist in traceability and to identify chemical and mechanical properties.

-Park 2020 is a is a business park near Schiphol airport in the Netherlands.
+Park 2020 is a business park near Schiphol airport in the Netherlands.
 The Fokker distribution centre is a cradle-to-cradle (C2C) certified steel-framed building designed to be demountable and reusable.
 The building includes a number of new, circular economy principles including:

 - Development and use of a ‘Building Material Passport’ which contains the specifications of the steel used in the building.